How to write an invoice in 5 simple steps (2024)

 See also: The ultimate guide to liquidity and cash flow

-• Use a professional template: A well-designed invoice not only looks more professional, but also helps to clearly communicate the details of the transaction and the terms of payment.
+• Use a professional template: A well-designed invoice not only looks more professional, but also helps to clearly communicate the details and the terms of payment.
 You can use a template or invoicing software to create professional invoices.
 This also helps you build a strong brand.

-• Use clear and concise language: Avoid using jargon or technical terms that your client may not understand.
+• Use clear and concise language: Avoid using jargon or technical terms that your client might not understand.
 Use simple and straightforward language to clearly communicate the details of the invoice.

 • Follow up on overdue invoices: If an invoice becomes overdue, it’s important to follow up with the client in a timely manner.
-This can be done through email or phone calls.
+This can be done through email or via the phone.
 Be polite but firm, and try to resolve any issues that may be preventing payment.

 By following these best practices, you can improve your chances of getting paid on time and streamline your invoicing process.